Blog

 2. Rainfall Intensity:

 .
-Heavy rain: constant long lasting heavy rain.
+Heavy rain: it is constant long long-lasting heavy rain.

 .
-Cloudburst: Extremely strong rainfall that falls all at once.
+Cloudburst: Extremely intense rainfall that falls all at once.

 3. Area Covered: